HCC Library Book Club

 The next best thing to reading a good book is talking about it!
 And it is even better with lunch to compliment the book.
 If you agree, please join us.
-Our January book is: Hotel on the Corner of Bitter and Sweet by Jamie Ford.
-The books and audiobooks are available at the circulation desk.
+Our Spring book is: Just mercy: a story of justice and redemption.

 Where: DON 303

 Moderated by: Nicole Hendricks, Criminal Justice

 Please RSVP to ensure we order enough food: email@example.com